Skip to content

 Features

 RVL is a recordable language.
-Rapise recorder is translates captured actions to objects stored in the object repository and a set of actions.
-Each recorded chunk may be inserted into desired place in the selected sheet:
+The Rapise recorder translates captured actions into objects stored in the object repository and a set of actions.
+Each recorded chunk can be inserted into the desired place in the selected sheet:

 Recording

-Usually recording is with together with scripting and, maybe, some JavaScript for advanced tasks.
+Recording is usually performed in conjunction with scripting and, potentially, some JavaScript for advanced tasks.

 RVL Scripting

-In addition to recording one may use RVL editor for authoring scripts.
-You may drag&drop actions from the Object Tree into the RVL.
-Also RVL editor is both keyboard and mouse friendly.
-You may either type whole or parts of commands and rely on auto-completion OR simply select a dropdown in each cell of the row.
+In addition to recording, you can use the RVL editor for authoring scripts.
+You may drag and drop actions from the Object Tree into the RVL.
+The RVL editor is also both keyboard and mouse friendly.
+You can either type whole commands or parts of them and rely on autocompletion, or simply select from a dropdown in a cell of the row.

-When writing or modifying a script it is recommended to go left-to-right for script creation.
+When writing or modifying a script, it is recommended to work from left to right for script creation.

 Auto Completion

-RVL Editor supports Auto completions.
+The RVL Editor supports autocompletion.
 For example, if you type I in the flow column:

 Flow I

-And hit Tab key the whole If statement is created:
+And hit the Tab key, the whole If statement is created:

 Flow If

-Note: Tab is a trigger for auto-completion.
-If you use cursor keys or mouse to leave the cell then auto completion will not be executed.
+Note: Tab is a trigger for autocompletion.
+If you use cursor keys or the mouse to leave the cell, autocompletion will not be executed.

 Flow If